mk12/sicp/notes/lecture.md

 ### Matcher

-- The matcher takes an expression, a pattern, and a pattern as input.
+- The matcher takes an expression, a pattern, and a dictionary as input.
 It outputs another, augmented dictionary.

 ```
 (define (match pat exp dict)